mysociety/fixmystreet/feeding-back.md

 in order to reduce the amount of overriding needed.
 But in general the amount needed is not large.

-## Changing the core code
+## 3. Changing the core code

-If you need to make a change to some code that isn't in your cobrand's templates, front end files, or cobrand `.pm` file, which may well be necessary, consider that other people may already be using the existing code.
+If you need to make a change to some code that isn't in your cobrand's templates, front end files, or cobrand `.pm` file, which may be necessary, consider that other people may already be using the existing code.
 Can you add a hook to a function in your cobrand file, so current users are unaffected?
-Do feel free to ask on the mailing list about your proposed changes and how best they could be implemented.
+Do feel free to [ask on the mailing list](/community/) about your proposed changes and how best they could be implemented.

-Please implement your changes in a fork of the repository on github and submit a pull request as soon as you can so that the changes can be discussed and incorporated as soon as possible, reducing the amount of time your code and upstream are apart.
+Please implement your changes in a fork of the repository on GitHub and submit a pull request as soon as you can so that the changes can be discussed and incorporated as soon as possible, reducing the amount of time your code and upstream are apart.